doytsujin/docker-azul-jdk-8/README.md

 daemon.
 Unfortunately, this is a security risk and goes against best practices but it is the only way I am aware of making docker-in-docker work.

+## Observed JVM Memory Behavior
+Using [VisualVM](https://visualvm.github.io/) I was able to watch the JVM's heap and have the following observations.
+Test were run with `OpenJDK Runtime Environment (Zulu 8.21.0.1-linux64) (build 1.8.0_131-b11)`.

+1. Docker's `--memory` switch sets the cgroup settings
+1. `exec` into a container and run `mount | grep cgroup | grep memory`, `more /sys/fs/cgroup/memory/memory.limit_in_bytes`
+1. JVM's `-XX:+UseCGroupMemoryLimitForHeap` only respects the cgroup settings when explicit settings are **not** provided
+1. setting `-Xms` and `-Xmx` can exceed the cgroup setting
+1. not specifing heap settings cause the JVM to allocate about half of the cgroup's value

+Your situation will dictate what runtime switches to use.
+A scheduler, such as Kubernetes, will only understand the cgroup settings so you can either let the JVM figure out the heap based on what the scheduler assigns it or specify the heap settings explicitly.
+If you specify the heap by hand and get it wrong by exceeding the amount of memory the scheduler thinks you want to use, your could cause an OOM situation with other containers.
+Eventually, the JVM will catch up with the container world but until that day, we'll have to manage memory settings very carefully.

 # Troubleshooting

 # License and Credits